For Gods & Monsters Adventure Guides

 - Adventure of the Empty House

-- This relatively simple adventure will likely cover only one or two gaming sessions, and can be used to introduce your players to the game.
+- This relatively simple adventure will likely cover only one or two gaming sessions, and can be used to introduce you and your friends to the game.
 Important features include the introduction of an important city (Crosspoint), and an introduction to the horrors waiting to crawl up from the underground.

 - Open Source License

-- Because Gods & Monsters has been released under the GNU Free Documentation License, you can use it as you wish—within the constraints of the license.
-You can, for example, create custom versions of the rulebook or Lore books to hand out to your players, and you can even make these available on the Internet for potential players to download.
-The main restriction is that your custom versions must also be released under the FDL.
+- Because I’ve released Gods & Monsters under the GNU Free Documentation License, you can use it as you wish—within the constraints of the license.
+You can, for example, create custom versions of the rulebook or Lore books to hand out to the other players, and you can even make these available on the Internet for people to download.
+Your custom versions must also be released under the FDL.

 - HTML version of The Adventure Guide’s Handbook